gdw-workshop/2018_GDW_Workshop/exercises/BEAST Part 1.md

 This is also a good time to go back to the prior distributions and values we entered into BEAUTi to see how our choices may have influenced the outcome, or which parameter estimates may be wildy different than we thought they would be.

 The effective sample size (*ESS*) value is an important metric to use to evaluate if you have enough samples from your chain to have accurate estimates of your parameters.
+(Remember this from Mr. Bayes yesterday?)
 Before you do your own BEAST analyses...read up on ESS in one of the sources of knowledge I listed at the start of the tutorial.

 If this is less than 100 it will be red to give you a warning that estimates should not be trusted.